 Students from outside of the U.S. usually do not qualify for for loans or grants from the U.S. government, but should research private or University of Mobile-specific grants, scholarships, and other funding opportunities..

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-Room and board at University of Mobile is $10,160 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $4,500.
+Housing and campus dining at University of Mobile is $10,100 a year.
+This number covers the cost of living in dorms or other on-campus housing, plus a dining plan that allows you to eat in the University of Mobile's on-campus cafeterias and dining facilities.

 |Total Estimated Costs|